 Wow, religion and race in one post, guaranteed to piss someone off!

 Particular religious groups have been connected with various mental illnesses from time to time.
 In fact, even in professional trainings, Wiccans, members of a particular recognized religion, get connected with mental illness especially Schizoid personality disorder or Schizotypal disorder frequently.
 There was a time that minority races were mostly considered to suffer from mental illnesses also.

 So first let’s look at what is Schizoid personality disorder and then why races and religions get connected to particular disorders.

 This issue of who or what is Schizoid is somewhat clouded by the way in which classification of personality disorders will change when the DSM-5 comes out in May.
-Some disorders stay, some go and they we reenter the whole question of are any diagnosis real?
-This is the old categories verses dimensions controversy.
+Some disorders stay, some go and then we reenter the whole question of are any diagnosis real?
+This is the old Categories versus dimensions controversy.
 Some people clearly have enough symptoms to get a diagnosis but what about people with only a few symptoms are they normal?
 Do they have a slight disorder?
-Or will we need to create a billion or so individual symptom severities to fit each and every one.
+Or will we need to create a billion or so individual symptom severities to fit each and every one?
 I will leave that one to the authors of the DSM-5.

 Mostly they left the personality disorders alone.

 What we currently think of as Schizoid personality characteristics is a person who:

 Is detached from social relationships and has a restricted range of expressing emotions in interpersonal situations, and this has been going on since they reached adulthood.
 (I am crudely paraphrasing from the DSM-4-TR here) and they have 4 or 7 characteristics listed below and they do not have another mental illness that explains their symptoms.